imazen/repositext-web/content/blog/2013/intro.md

 On top of Git, we will branch GitLab and begin developing content (vs code)-specific functionality to assist with revision, review, and publication.

+## We're hiring!

+If this sounds interesting, [come work on TextHive at Imazen](http://careers.stackoverflow.com/jobs/32414/ruby-javascript-git-engineer-imazen).